Author

 The federal FirstNet Authority was established after the tragic events of September 11, 2001.
 The tragedies of September 11 revealed fundamental problems with communication systems used by our nation’s first responders.
 The lack of the ability for first responders to communicate between different agencies and different jurisdictions was staggering.

 The idea for the FirstNet Authority was borne out of a recommendation from the 9/11 Commission and supported by NACo.
-Congress recognized the need for a dedicated network that included dedicated radio spectrum on which it needed to operate and decided to act.
+Congress recognized the need for a public safety communications network that could utilize dedicated radio spectrum to operate exclusively during an emergency to maximize effectiveness.
 Ever since its establishment, the FirstNet Authority has been involved with numerous responses to major incidents, including active shooter incidents, wildland fires, earthquakes, volcanoes and hurricanes.
 More than 27,000 public safety agencies and organizations subscribe to FirstNet.

-NACo urges Congress to remove the sunset date for the FirstNet Authority.
+NACo urges Congress to reauthorize the FirstNet Authority and preserve FirstNet for county end users.
 This will ensure that our nation’s first responders stay connected for years to come.
 Congress must act so that first responders do not lose the dedicated broadband network that they fought so diligently to establish.

 The incidents to which the FirstNet is deployed can occur almost anywhere in our nation.
 By responding to a wide variety of incidents in a diverse set of urban, suburban and rural communities, FirstNet has a proven track record of technological resourcefulness.